ejmr/git-ls-github-forks/README.md

 ```

 Running the command inside of a Git repository will list URLs to all
 public forks on GitHub.
-This acts a low-level ‘plumbing’ command (to
+This acts as a low-level ‘plumbing’ command (to
 use Git terminology) for performing actions on every fork,
 e.g. comparing updates, cloning forks, making remote branches for
 certain forks, and so on.